paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-025-ports-and-waterways-safety-program.md

 <a id="section-1226"></a>
 ## § 1226.
 Port, harbor, and coastal facility security
-**(a) General authority** The Secretary may take actions described in subsection (b) of this section to prevent or respond to an act of terrorism against—
+**(a) General authority** The Secretary may take actions described in subsection (b) to prevent or respond to an act of terrorism against—

 (1) an individual, vessel, or public or commercial structure, that is—